From: EPI Inc. Contact: tech@epi-eng.com

 Back to top

-Consider this example.
 Suppose a certain engine produces a maximum POWER of 460 HP at 4800 RPM, and the engine's torque peak is 625 lb-ft. at 3800 RPM.
-Also suppose that engine is equipped with a PSRU which was designed for the peak engine power (460 HP at 4800 RPM).
-Since the engine torque at maximum power is 503 lb-ft, that PSRU would only be able to handle 75% of the engine's maximum torque (625 lb-ft) which occurs fairly close to the cruise operating RPM.
+Also suppose that the engine is equipped with a PSRU which was designed for the peak engine power (460 HP at 4800 RPM).
+Because the engine torque at maximum power is only 503 lb-ft, ( 460 x 5252 ÷ 4800 = 503) that PSRU would only be able to handle 75% of the engine's maximum torque (625 lb-ft) which occurs fairly close to the cruise operating RPM.

 From the applied loads, the designer calculates static gear-tooth stresses: (a) the bending (tensile and compressive) stresses at the root of the tooth, and (b) the contact stress at the line across the tooth face where the teeth contact each other.